JARRING III: Artists’ Books to Break the Silence

 - Women’s Studio Workshop “Mirabelle Jones & the Artists’ Book as Activism” 01/16/14

 Press: If you are a journalist or a member of the press who would like to promote the JARRING project through your network, please get in touch via email!
 I am available for in-person interviews in San Francisco and Los Angeles as well as telephone & email interviews worldwide.
-Thank you for helping to spread the news about this project.
+Thank you for helping to spread the word about this project.

 Survivor Resources and Rape Crisis Centers: If you are interested in becoming involved with the JARRING project as a representative of an RCC or related survivor resource, please contact me.
 The project may be able to offer you a handling copy of the JARRING books, funding, or an in-person talk or workshop pending an upcoming book tour.